 The point of the journal is to document your journey.
 Document your life.
 Not because you feel like you need to be famous or cool but so you can have something to really evaluate where you are now and how you’re going to keep going in your journey.
 You don’t need prompts to write.
 You can write about so many things.
 I seriously don’t think you can go wrong with a journal.
 Really, what are the cons?
 It getting found?
 If it is found, it’s your feelings and if someone says something to you-well truthfully- they shouldn’t have gone through it.

-If this isn’t enough for you, check out this free printable with journal entry topics.
+If this isn’t enough for you, check out these free 90 prompts.
 This can really get you going.

 So your journal can be fancy.
 It can be from the Dollar Store.
 It seriously doesn’t matter.
 It’s up to you and whatever you want.
 But note the idea is to make you want to write in it.
 So if you like fancy cute journals then get one.
 Get one so you can fit in your bag/purse/backpack and write in the second you have a chance.
 Whatever you have to do to write in it, do it!
 Be consistent.
 This is key.
 Writing it once a month is not going to be very beneficial if you are after growth and stress management.
 When you are looking back on your journal, if it depresses you, if it triggers you, then don’t read it.
 It most likely means you’re not ready to go back and read those pages of your journey.
 You need to keep moving along so that you can be in a position to see your growth.
 Use the journal to fulfill your life.
 Or to maintain your sanity.
 You certainly don’t want the opposite.
 Otherwise what’s the point?